-Victim Souls experience intensely the redemptive power of human suffering, because they are persons chosen by God to undergo abnormally intense physical and sometimes spiritual suffering for the salvation of others.
+Victim Souls experience intensely the redemptive power of suffering, because God chose them to undergo abnormally intense physical and sometimes spiritual suffering for other persons’ salvation.

 St. Paul’s declares, “Now I rejoice in my sufferings for your sake, and in my flesh I am filling up what is lacking in the afflictions of Christ on behalf of his body, which is the church” (Col 1:24).